 Metadata information and data quality statement (DQS)

-Not specifically available for this data collection, however, the metadata prepared for the 2013-14 extract provided to states and territories may be useful to users of the data.
+Not specifically available for this data collection, however, the Pharmaceutical Benefits Scheme (PBS) state/territory data extract 2013-14 provided to states and territories may be useful to users of the data.

 External links and information